 There is definitely an argument to be made that DC optimisers offer both the benefits of standard string inverters, as well as many of the benefits of microinverters.

 Regulations have led to Enphase and other microinverter manufacturers having to limit the output of each unit to 230W.

-This is because the AC coupled output of residential property cannot exceed 5kw.
+This is because the AC coupled output of a residential property cannot exceed 5kw.